NicoleAbuhakmeh/blog/aboutme.md

 ---
 # Things to know about me

-- My Passion is traveling.
+- My passion is traveling.
 It's what drives me and gets me through my downtimes.
 Pretty sure my Grandfather is the reason I can't sit still.
 - I am on a search to find the best sour beers this world has to offer.
 - My home office is filled with trinkets that I refuse to part with from our travels including a voodoo doll from cajun country, wooden tulips from Holland, lava rocks from Iceland and seashells from the Caymans.
 - "Nothing compares to the excitement of exploring every corner of the earth with the person you love most by your side."
 Thankful I've got [My husband](https://twitter.com/buhakmeh) with me to figure out this path.